getsentry/sentry-docs/src/collections/_documentation/workflow/releases/index.md

 [ SCREENSHOT: Releases detail page ]

 For more information about Sentry's Mobile features, see the full documentation for [Android SDK]({%- link _documentation/platforms/android/index.md -%}) and [iOS SDK](docs.sentry.io/platforms/cocoa/).

-### Session Data

-A [session](#session) begins the moment a user starts interacting with an application or when an application resumes from the background into the foreground.
-With Release health, you can track the percentage of users using sessions.

-For more details, see the [full documentation on session payloads]({%- link _documentation/development/sdk-dev/event-payloads/session-fields.md -%}).

 ### Data Filtering